fenago/ml-scikit-keras-tensorflow/labs/preface.md

 for download at
 [*https://github.com/ageron/handson-ml2*](https://github.com/ageron/handson-ml2).

-Some of the code examples in the book leave out repetitive sections or details that are obvious or unrelated to Machine Learning.
+Some of the code examples in the course leave out repetitive sections or details that are obvious or unrelated to Machine Learning.
 This keeps the focus on the important parts of the code and saves space to cover more topics.
 If you want the full code examples, they are all available